Linear vs. Logarithmic Changes: What Works Best for Human Senses?

 So, if the supply voltage is +7 V, what resistor would you need for a 15 mA current?
 R = (7 − 2)/0.015 A = 333Ω.
 The closest standard resistor value would be 330 Ω. For more details, and a set of online calculators, see the LED references in the Bibliography section (Hewes, 2006; Ngineering, 2003).

 For this project, we'd like to vary the output of an LED over a continuous range.
 Obviously, it would be a major inconvenience if we had to keep changing the current-limiting resistor for each LED!
-The circuit below (Figure 4) is a different approach to solving our problem.
+The circuit shown in Figure 4 is a different approach to solving our problem.

 The large triangle marked "LF411" in the center of the schematic is an operational amplifier, or op-amp, for short.
 An op-amp has two inputs and one output.
 (It also has positive and negative supply inputs, typically +/− 15 V, which are usually not shown in schematics.)
 In the schematic, the first input (marked +, and called the non-inverting input) is connected to a potentiometer.
 The second input (marked −, and called the inverting input) is connected to two circuit elements.
 It connects to the cathode of an LED, and to a 330 Ω resistor that connects to ground.
 The output of the op-amp is connected to the anode of that same LED.
 So the output of the op-amp is fed back to the inverting input.
 Op-amps are almost always used with some type of feedback.